Salford Voices banner exhibition

 A collaboration between textile artists Chris Alton and Emily Simpson and residents at Broughton Community Centre

-Textile artists Chris Alton and Emily Simpson have collaborated with residents at Broughton Community Centre to help design a banner marking 100 years of Salford’s city status.
-The group have learned textile and sewing techniques and visited the People’s History Museum, where they explored the powerful history of protest and community banners.
+Artists Chris Alton and Emily Simpson have collaborated with residents at Broughton Community Centre to design a series of banners that mark the centenary of Salford’s city status.
+The group have learned textile and sewing techniques, whilst exploring how banners have been used to express shared values and local pride.

-Through hands-on activities and open conversation, they will celebrate the voices that shape our community and discover how banners have been used to express shared values and local pride.
-The group will create 9 banners in total, a large banner and 8 smaller banners which will be on display in Salford Museum and Art Gallery from Saturday 21st February to Saturday 9th May 2026.
+The banners will be on display in Salford Museum and Art Gallery from Saturday 21st February to Saturday 9th May 2026.
 The exhibition is free to visit and suitable for all ages.
-Full information can be found here.
+Full information including gallery opening hours can be found here.

 Location: Salford Museum and Art Gallery, Peel Park, The Crescent, M5 4WU